PratikAmatya/docs/content/posts/lemp-stack.md

 CREATE USER 'admin'@'localhost' IDENTIFIED BY '[PASSWORD]';
 ```

-> For connecting to the database from other server, use % when creating the user (This may cause error)
+> For connecting to the database from other server, use % when creating the user (This may cause error and is optional)

 ```mysql
 CREATE USER 'admin'@'%' IDENTIFIED BY '[PASSWORD]'